ubiquity/rpc-handler/docs/project-brief.md

-# Project Brief: RPC Handler Rewrite
+# Project Brief: Permit2 RPC Manager Rewrite

 ## 1. Overview

-This project involves a complete rewrite of the existing `rpc-handler`.
+This project involves a complete rewrite of the existing `permit2-rpc-manager`.
 The primary goal is to create an intelligent RPC management system that abstracts away the specifics of individual RPC endpoints from the user.

 ## 2. Core Requirements

-- **Automatic RPC Selection:** The handler must automatically select the fastest _valid_ RPC endpoint from a curated whitelist for a given blockchain network before each request.
+- **Automatic RPC Selection:** The manager must automatically select the fastest _valid_ RPC endpoint from a curated whitelist for a given blockchain network before each request.
 - **Whitelisting:** Use a configurable `src/rpc-whitelist.json` file as the source for potential RPC endpoints.
 - **Validity & Performance Testing:** Implement a mechanism to test whitelisted RPCs for latency, sync status (`eth_syncing`), and specific contract bytecode (`eth_getCode` for Permit2).
 This test runs when the cache is stale or missing.
 - **Caching:** Use caching (`.rpc-cache.json` for Node.js, `localStorage` for browser) to store detailed latency test results (including status/errors) and the currently selected fastest valid RPC for each chain.